GEO FixAI search readiness check

 Google-Extended vs Googlebot: what is the difference?

-Googlebot is Google's crawler for traditional Search indexing — organic rankings, Discover and AI Overviews that source from the Search index.
+Googlebot is Google's crawler for traditional Search indexing — organic rankings, Discover, and AI Overviews that source from the Search index.
 Google-Extended is a distinct user-agent for generative AI and model-related crawls, including Gemini-oriented fetches.
 Blocking Google-Extended in robots.txt does not stop Googlebot crawling for ordinary search, and allowing Googlebot does not automatically permit Google-Extended.
 Write explicit rules for each string.
 Neither choice guarantees citations in Gemini or placement in AI Overviews.

 CMS robots editors often add a Google-Extended section only after press coverage of AI training.
 Record your decision: permit both for the widest AI surface, block Google-Extended whilst keeping Googlebot, or seek legal advice before any blanket AI disallow.